SixSq/hn-docs/docs/researcher/api-key.rst

 Credential Creation
 -------------------

 Once logged in, you can then generate new API key/secret credentials.
-The process follows the standard CIMI creation pattern.
 The details can be found in the `SlipStream API Documentation
 <http://ssapi.sixsq.com/#credential-(cimi)>`_ (API Key and Secret
 section).